alchemy-fr/Phraseanet-Docs/en/Admin/Configuration.rst

 Databoxes restrictions
 ~~~~~~~~~~~~~~~~~~~~~~

-The same restriction can be done at databoxes level :
+The same restriction can be done at databoxes level:

 .. code-block:: yaml